How Same Day Crowns Will Change Your Life

 - Enhance the tooth cosmetically

-The way other dentists do it.
+The older way to do it.

 Many dental practices still perform dental crowns in what we call “the old fashioned way” which takes about 2 weeks to complete.
-That process consists of first preparing the tooth by fixing any issues it may have had, such as cavities, decay, etc. Then they shave down the tooth to make room for the crown, and make an impression with a putty-like substance or a digital scanner.
-After selecting the right shade of white and matching the design of the crown to the rest of the patients teeth, a temporary crown is made and applied using temporary cement.
+That process consists of first preparing the tooth by fixing any issues it may have had, such as cavities, decay, etc. Then they prepare the tooth to make room for the crown, and make an impression with a putty-like substance or a digital scanner.
+After selecting the right shade of white and matching the design of the crown to the rest of the patient’s teeth, a temporary crown is made and applied using temporary cement.
 The patient then schedules to come back 2 weeks later to have the temporary crown removed, and the permanent crown is placed on the tooth and inspected for acceptable fit, bite, and smooth margins.
 After any necessary adjustments have been performed, the crown is cemented with a permanent cement or dental glue.

 The better way to do it.

 At All in the Family Dental Care we have delivered quality dental crowns to our patients since they existed.
-Only instead of the process taking 3-4 weeks with multiple steps and drawn out appointments, we perform the entire procedure during one visit!
+Only instead of the process taking 2 weeks or more with multiple steps and drawn out appointments, we perform the entire procedure during one visit!
 Same day crowns have been performed in our office since 2008, something that had set us apart from many other dentists in our area.
 As time goes on, technology continues to advance, allowing us to improve our techniques and procedures.
-To continue being a leader in technology and following our practices’ mission, we recently upgraded our same day crowns procedure by adding the CEREC technology to our arsenal of tools.
+To continue being a leader in technology and following our practice’s mission, we recently upgraded our same day crowns procedure by adding the CEREC technology to our arsenal of tools.
 We want to improve our patients oral health, while being conscious of their comfort, stress, and time.
 The same day crowns produced through this process are the same, if not better quality than traditional crowns.
 There is no quality spared by condensing the procedures time from weeks, to one hour.
 By investing in the CEREC technology, we are improving the value we bring to our patients everyday.

 Are same day crowns more expensive than traditional crowns?